AlexBezuska/QuestLog/README.md

 -   Partial handling
     -   The `insertPartials` function in guestlog.js is a bit of a hack.
 There is probably a better way to handle partials in handlebars, but this works for now.
 -   Make post pagination top and bottom optional
+-   Add a way to use the `npx quest-log-post` command with a custom date (not today)